LuanderFarias/Cheep/README.md

 ### Dirty Hand

-More like a video platform this module let you watch tutorials of how to yodify your pherifericals, create casemod's, teardown consoles, etc...
+More like a video platform this module let you watch tutorials of how to modify your pherifericals, create casemod's, teardown consoles, etc...

 ### Screen Recorder